cyrusjameskhan/otterwiki/RAILWAY.md

 The application includes a health check endpoint at `/-/healthz`.
 Railway will use this to monitor the service.

+**Note**: The healthcheck timeout has been set to 300 seconds (5 minutes) to allow sufficient time for the application to start, especially on the first deployment when initializing the repository and database.

 ### Logs

 View logs in Railway dashboard: